-Fulfills: CAPS Goal Areas 2 5.
+Fulfills: CAPS Goal Areas 2, 5.
 Special Notes: Enrollment is open to students with sophomore class standing and above.

 ORGL340R • Principles of Scholarly Writing and Research.
 3 Credits.

-Instruction and practice in scholarly writing.
-A practical approach to expository essay structure and reading and writing about research studies.
-Includes bibliographic instruction, writing a portion of a literature review, and an introduction to principles of survey research.
+Instruction and practice in scholarly writing as preparation for the program's writing assignments.
+A practical approach to expository essay structure, and reading and writing research studies.
+Bibliographic instruction, writing portions of a literature review, and an introduction to principles of survey research are included.

-Fulfills: CAPS Goal Area 1 General Education Category R. Special Notes: Enrollment is open to students with sophomore class standing and above.
+Fulfills: CAPS Goal Area 1, General Education Category R. Special Notes: Enrollment is open to students with sophomore class standing and above.

-ORGL350 · Leadership Communication.
+ORGL350 • Leadership Communication.
 3 Credits.
 Good communication as a foundation for effective leadership.
 A leader's communicates as a reflection of the ability to successfully influence and impact others with integrity.
 Practices, skills, and tools necessary to focus on the leader as the communication champion.
 Fulfills: CAPS Goal Area 1.
 Special Notes: Enrollment is open to students with sophomore class standing and above.